kwwxis/Saccharose/README.md

   - On Windows, pip installing does not work!

     Instead, clone [the repo](https://github.com/aboSamoor/pycld2), `cd` into it, and run `./setup.py install` as admin.

+### Optional Prerequisites

 - Other PIP packages: imagehash, psycopg2, python-dotenv
   - You'll need to apt-get install `libpq-dev` and `python3-dev` first to install psycopg2.
 Having postgres installed is also required.
+  - This is only necessary to be installed if you plan to use or develop the "media-search" functionality.

 ## Setup